pangloss/fermor/README.md

 chains, minimizing unneeded crossings and producing a final layout that is reasonably dense in a minimal rectangular area.

+You can try the graph layout out in the `fermor.ui` namespace, either in the repl or by running `clj -M -m fermor.ui`.

 ### Introduction

 To traverse from one sequence of vertices to a related sequence of vertices